---- News, Views & Information

 As well as the camps mentioned above and prefabs, the

-Amersham area also had another "solution" to the housing shortage, again like
+Amersham area also had another "solution" to the housing shortage, again

-any pictures or memories, then again please
+anyone can provide any pictures or memories, then again please email

-email the web master.
+the web master.

 Owing to the housing shortage, many without suitable housing shared with friends or relatives.
 However, some realised they could make use of former camps that were becoming empty after the military moved out.
 Two such places in Amersham were the beech Barn Camps.